Letter: Top deputies accuse Texas attorney general of crimes

 “We have a good faith belief that the attorney general is violating federal and/or state law including prohibitions related to improper influence, abuse of office, bribery and other potential criminal offenses,” the Thursday letter states.
 It was first reported jointly by the Austin American-Statesman and KVUE-TV and subsequently obtained by The Associated Press.

 The letter does not offer specifics but nonetheless stands as a remarkable accusation of criminal wrongdoing against the state’s top law enforcement officer by his own staff, including some longtime supporters of his conservative Christian politics.
-It is likely to deepen legal trouble for Paxton, who has spent nearly his entire five years in office under felony indictment for securities fraud, although the case has stalled for years over legal challenges.
+It could deepen legal trouble for Paxton, who has spent nearly his entire five years in office under felony indictment for securities fraud, although the case has stalled for years over legal challenges.

 Philip Hilder, Paxton’s defense attorney in the securities case, declined to comment on the new allegations Sunday.
-Paxton pleaded not guilty in that case but it is not clear whether the new accusations are related.
+Paxton pleaded not guilty in that case, but it is not clear whether the new accusations are related.

 In a statement to the American-Statesman Paxton’s office said: “The complaint filed against Attorney General Paxton was done to impede an ongoing investigation into criminal wrongdoing by public officials including employees of this office.
 Making false claims is a very serious matter and we plan to investigate this to the fullest extent of the law.”

-The investigation referenced in the statement was unclear.
-A spokeswoman for the attorney general did not immediately respond to an email and phone call Sunday.
+It’s unclear what investigation is being referenced in the statement.
+Paxton’s office did not respond to calls and emails seeking comment Sunday.

 “These allegations raise serious concerns,” Gov. Greg Abbott, also a Republican, said in a Sunday statement.
 He declined to comment further “until the results of any investigation are complete.”